martinkearn/Content/Blogs/Integration testing with Pester and PowerShell.md

 - Each `It` is accompanied with a [`Should` block](https://pester.dev/docs/commands/Should). `Should` is a keyword that defines the assertion and has many operators such as [`Be`](https://pester.dev/docs/commands/Should#be), [`BeGreaterThan`](https://pester.dev/docs/commands/Should#begreaterthan), [`Contain`](https://pester.dev/docs/commands/Should#contain) and many many more

 - A [`Describe`](https://pester.dev/docs/commands/Describe) block is a logical grouping of individual tests.
 In many cases, a single test file (`something.tests.ps1`) may contains a single describe block.
-- You can use `BEFOREALL` to arrange/setup the test and `AFTERALL` to tear down afterwards.
+- You can use `BeforeAll` to arrange/setup the test and `AfterAll` to tear down afterwards.
 See [Setup and teardown](https://pester.dev/docs/usage/setup-and-teardown).

 This is a very basic example which asserts that the variable `$number` is equal to 1.